2nd Dragoon Guards (Queen's Bays)

 The 2nd Dragoon Guards (Queen's Bays) was a cavalry regiment of the British Army.
-It was first raised in 1685 by the Earl of Peterborough as the Earl of Peterborough's Regiment of Horse by merging four existing troops of horse.
+It was first raised in 1685 by Henry Mordaunt, 2nd Earl of Peterborough as the Earl of Peterborough's Regiment of Horse by merging four existing cavalry troops.
+Renamed several times, the regiment was designated the Queen's Regiment of Dragoon Guards in 1746 as it evolved into a dragoon unit.

-Renamed several times, it was designated the Queen's Regiment of Dragoon Guards in 1746 as it evolved into a dragoon unit (dragoons described a force of highly mobile mounted infantry equipped with lighter, faster horses and carrying firearms) and later named the 2nd Dragoon Guards (Queen's Bays) in 1767 to reflect the custom of its soldiers riding only bay horses.
+In 1767 the regiment was renamed the "2nd Dragoon Guards (Queen's Bays)" to reflect the custom of its officers and soldiers to ride only bay horses.
 The regiment served as horse cavalry until 1937, when it was mechanised with light tanks.
 The regiment became part of the Royal Armoured Corps in 1939.
-After service in the First and Second World Wars, the regiment amalgamated with the 1st King's Dragoon Guards in 1959 to form the 1st The Queen's Dragoon Guards.
+After service in the First and Second World Wars, the regiment was amalgamated with the 1st King's Dragoon Guards in 1959 to form the 1st The Queen's Dragoon Guards.